nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 Enable_NLM(bool, default true)
     Whether to support the Network Lock Manager protocol.

+Disable_NLM_SHARE(bool, default false)
+    This option allows disabling support for the NLM4PROC_SHARE and NLM4PROC_UNSHARE RPC procedures that implement share reservations for NFSv3 via NLM.
+With this set to true, these procedures will fail.

 Blocked_Lock_Poller_Interval(int64, range 0 to 180, default 10)
     Polling interval for blocked lock polling thread